 Brady missed virtually the entire 2008 season after picking up a serious knee injury in the opening game that year, but otherwise, the only regular season matches he has missed since then were the games at the start of last season due to suspension and the infamous ‘deflategate’ saga.

 A PASSING LEAGUE

 There is little doubt that the emphasis on passing in the NFL has increased in recent seasons and that is reflected in Brady’s numbers.
-Since 2011, Brady has thrown over 600 times in four of those six seasons and he is currently on track to throw 618 times in 2017 if he replicates what he has done in the first half of this season.
+Since 2011, Brady has thrown over 600 times in four of those six seasons but 2017 saw him fall just short of that mark as he threw 581 times in the regular season.

-If we take it a step further and look at the accuracy of his passing, then he currently stands at 66.7% for this season – the third highest percentage in a season in his career so far.
+If we take it a step further and look at the accuracy of his passing, 2017 saw him finish up with a 66.3% passing accuracy for the season – the third highest percentage in a season in his career.

 5,000 YARD MILESTONE

 Given his incredible accuracy and the sheer number of times he is throwing the ball, one would expect Brady to have racked up some serious passing yards over his career.
 That culminated in the outstanding 2011 season when he threw for 5,235 yards which is the only time TB12 has broken the 5,000 yard barrier.
 Only four other quarterbacks have achieved the feat (Dan Marino, Drew Brees, Peyton Manning and Matthew Stafford), but Drew Brees is the clear standout in this category having broken the tally in five separate seasons.